 In other cases, the visa application and visa is electronic.

 Be advised that any criminal conviction may bar you from entering certain countries or obtaining a visa.

-What happens if I need to withdraw?When a participant withdraws from a program before departure or returns to the U.S. before completion of a program, the individual must communicate directly with the OIE as soon as possible to ensure all essential university procedures are followed and to receive the fullest refund possible.
+When a participant withdraws from a program before departure or returns to the U.S. before completion of a program, the individual must communicate directly with the OIE as soon as possible to ensure all essential university procedures are followed and to receive the fullest refund possible.
 Airlines and international service providers, including foreign universities and their affiliated agencies, often require advanced payments and impose large cancellation fees.
 In case of a participant withdrawal, the OIE will strive to refund payments as much as possible to the individual, but the OIE is not liable for fees and charges imposed by partner agencies and universities.

-Also note: UWSP does not purchase trip cancellation insurance for program participants.
+NOTE: UWSP does not purchase trip cancellation insurance for program participants.